jackdawkins11/Compiler/README.md

 # Running it

-It only runs on linux due to differences in how text files are encoded across operating systems.
+It only runs on linux.
 On linux, you can compile a program by running:

 	java -jar production.jar program.pas